modernish/modernish/share/doc/modernish/WRITEUP.md

 feature detection and language extension library.
-It aims to extend the shell language with extensive feature testing and language enhancements, using the power of aliases and functions to extend the shell language itself.
+It aims to extend the shell language with extensive feature testing and language enhancements, using the power of aliases and functions to extend the shell language using the shell language itself.

-On the one hand, programs using the library should run on any POSIX-compliant shell.
-On the other hand, modernish does not shy away from taking advantage of shell-specific features where available and advantageous.

-The name is a pun on Modernizr, the JavaScript feature testing library, -sh, the common suffix for UNIX shell names, and -ish, still not quite a modern programming language but perhaps a little closer.
+The name is a pun on Modernizr, the JavaScript feature testing library, -sh, the common suffix for UNIX shell names, and -ish, still not quite a modern programming language but perhaps a little closer. jQuery is another source of general inspiration; like it, modernish adds a considerable feature set by using the power of the language it's implemented in to extend/transcend that same language.

+That said, the aim of modernish is to build a better shell language, and not to make the shell language into something it's not.
+Its feature set is aimed at solving specific and commonly experiened deficits and annoyances of the shell language, and not at adding/faking things that are foreign to it, such as object orientation or functional programming.
+(However, since modernish is modular, nothing stops anyone from adding a module attempting to implement these things.)

-The library builds on pure POSIX 2013 Edition (including full C-style shell arithmetics with assignment, comparison and conditional expressions), but uses non-standard extensions where available and advantageous for performance reasons.
+The library builds on pure POSIX 2013 Edition (including full C-style shell arithmetics with assignment, comparison and conditional expressions), so it should run on any POSIX-compliant shell and operating system.
+But it does not shy away from using non-standard extensions where available to enhance performance or robustness.

-Most of the functionality is based on an internal namespace `_Msh_*` for variables and functions, which should be considered sacrosanct and untouchable by programs using the library.
-Of course this is not enforceable, but names starting with `_Msh_` should be uncommon enough that no unintentional conflict is likely to occur.

 Some example programs are in `share/doc/modernish/examples` and test programs are in `share/doc/modernish/testsuite`.